Joystream/hydra/examples/indexers/README.md

 )

 To run an indexer, one typically needs to prepare a json file with the runtime types.
 Otherwise, the indexer will likely fail due to deserialization errors.
 Here we keep some popular setups for running a self-hosted indexer.

+To run a Hydra processor against the indexer, update `INDEXER_ENDPOINT_URL` environment property, e.g. to `http://localhost:4001/graphql`.
+For production use, it is recommended to use `https` reverse proxy for the indexer endpoint.